MaiFlava1/Study/Note/Pixel Art/Advanced/Pixel art stylization/Selective outline (Sel-out).md

 ### How to use
 ---
 Draw outline and draw internal AA buffer, In this case, internal, contains **outlines** and **sprites**.

+### Personal opinion
+---
+Using Internal AA buffer with